Skip to content

 Shakedown and testing are not about lap time, with every team taking a different approach to maximise their own understanding of their car’s behaviour.

-This is a five-day long private session for teams to gain even more mileage and learning about their cars as the new season approaches.
-This is taking place between 26-30 January and will be closed to fans and members of the media.
+Back in January, there was a five-day long private 'Shakedown' session for teams to gain even more mileage and learning about their cars in preparation for the new season.
+This took place between 26-30 January and was closed to fans and members of the media.

-Teams can only run on three of the five days and can choose which three.
+Teams were only permitted to run on three of the five days, but did have a choice as to which three.

-Unlike a team shakedown, there is no limit on the distance teams can run their cars for at this event, with every lap and every second crucial in helping teams learn where they can improve before heading to Bahrain and then Australia in March.
+Unlike a team shakedown, there was no limit on the distance teams could run their cars for, with every lap and every second crucial in helping understand where improvements could be made before heading to Bahrain and then Australia in March.